pensjonatus/flash-fiction/blog/glass-of-wine.md

 ---
-title: 'Glass of Wine'
+title: Glass of Wine
 date: '2015-08-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "The point about Balzac," said a blond guy, "Is that he wrote all the time.
 If